AlbertoSabater/AlbertoSabater.github.io/_posts/2017-09-13-Automatic-Subtitle-Synchronization.md

 ## Dataset construction

 Since this is a classification problem, it is necessary to have a label for each input data.
 The input is made of the MFCC features extracted from the audio of a video.
 For each video there is a synchronized subtitle, so we can know when people are speaking.
 With this information, we can tag each sample with 1 if there is a subtitle at that point in time (somebody speaking) or 0 if not.
+This is the output we want to predict.